mridang/railcrossapp/README.md

 # Railcross for GitHub

-> A brief description of what your Probot app does.

 Railcross prevents your teams from merging pull requests outside merge windows.
 Merge windows allow you to restrict the days and